Quick Facts

 This subject will enable students to gain an understanding of contemporary communication skills necessary for the hospitality business environment.
 Students will develop personal, social and professional skills, knowledge and techniques which can be utilised and applied within a range of hospitality and tourism business contexts.

-This subject will enable students to develop the skills and knowledge required to develop a sound academic preparedness for undertaking tertiary education.
-Students are introduced to a range of concepts and strategies that will provide them with the capacity to succeed in higher education.
+This subject will enable students to develop the skills and knowledge required to develop a sound academic and digital preparedness for undertaking tertiary education.
+Students will be introduced to a range of concepts, strategies and tools that will provide them with the capacity to succeed in higher education.

 Study Period 2